-Emergency ambulance transportation to a hospital or skilled nursing facility (SNF) is available when you have a sudden medical emergency and other means of transportation aren’t safe (i.e., car or taxi).
+In short – yes, Medicare will cover emergency ambulance transportation.
+Emergency ambulance transportation to a hospital or skilled nursing facility (SNF) is available when you have a sudden medical emergency, and other means of transportation like a car or taxi aren’t safe.
+You can choose where you want to go to, however, Medicare will only cover the service if you’re taken to the nearest facility.

 - You’re in shock, unconscious or bleeding heavily.